xamarin/xamarin-forms-samples/BoxView/TextDecoration/README.md

 Text Decoration
 ======

-This sample shows how to use the `BoxView` element for adoring text with horizontal and vertical lines.
+One simple application of the `BoxView` element is for adorning text with horizontal and vertical lines.

+This sample is described in more detail in the article on [BoxView](/guides/xamarin-forms/user-interface/boxview/).

 Author
 ------